vaishnav-sh/learn-fullstack/1 - fundament of web apps/3 - running application login in the browser.md

 - Open the notes page from the example
 - now you'll see `4 requests in the network tab` and all of them have different types
 - The first req type is document. it is the HTML Code of the page
-- it doesn't contain the lists because the lists because all that is coming from the main.js file
+- it doesn't contain the lists because all that is coming from the main.js file

 ```js
 var xhttp = new XMLHttpRequest(); // creates a new HTTP request